Online Student Identity Verification Policy

 Course fees for Online and Hybrid course sections are listed on our Tuition and Fees page.

-The RVCC Code of Conduct, also located on pages 39-44 of the 2017-18 Student Handbook, applies fully to college activities and courses held online, as well as those held on and off campus.
+The RVCC Code of Conduct, applies fully to college activities and courses held online, as well as those held on and off campus.
 Students are expected to abide by the standards established for academic integrity in all course sections at the college.
 However, technology and personal accountability alone are unable to fully verify identity or ensure academic integrity.
 Instructional design, which replaces high-stakes objective testing with individualized and authentic assessment techniques, is utilized wherever possible.
 RVCC best practices for course design use varied instructional methods and employ several built-in features of the LMS to reduce academic dishonesty.

 This document is publicly available online to all students and potential students.